nvriese1/nvriese1/README.md

 ### Hi there 👋

-I'm Noah Vriese, currently working as a Data Scientist in the field of IoT Product Development in Grand Rapids, MI.
+I'm Noah Vriese, currently working as a Data Scientist in the field of IoT Product Development in Portland, OR.

 - 🔭 I’m currently working on:
   - _Computer vision models for detecting wind turbines in satellite imagery_
 - 🌱 I’m currently learning:
-  - _Latest LLM architectures and fine-tuning workflows for enterprise use-cases_
+  - _Latest LLM architectures and fine-tuning RAG workflows for enterprise use-cases_
 - 💬 Ask me about:
-  - _Model training pipeline automation, containerization, and scaling_
+  - _Model training / ETL pipelines, containerization, and scaling_
 - 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/noah-vriese/)
 - ⚡ Fun fact: